 As with ADP and Dayforce, Namely offers a complete HR solution that includes payroll.
 Best suited for mid-sized businesses, the system manages benefits, talent management (including onboarding, goals and reviews) and payroll.
 The self-service side of Namely is easy to use, as it’s built to increase employee engagement and, by extension, employee productivity.

 Namely’s payroll module keeps things simple for your HR team.
-Benefits deductions are kept up to date, while payroll taxes are automatically filed for you.
+Benefits deductions are kept up to date, while payroll taxes are automatically filed.
 ACA reporting and end-of-year reporting are also automatically generated.
-And hourly workers are easy to pay, as hours worked and each employee’s hourly wage can be integrated easily into the system.
+Hours worked and each employee’s hourly wage can be integrated easily into the system.